 May 2019: Oxfordshire Teaching School Alliance workshop

-May 2019: Wargrave House School: Staff training day
+May 2019: Wargrave House School, Warrington: Staff training day

-June 2019: William Henry Smith School: Staff training day
+May 2019: William Henry Smith School, Brighouse: Staff training day

 June 2019: APAC: Singapore: Symposium